Photo: © Victoria Gnatiuk | iStock/Getty Images Plus

 • Episodic (more constant acute stress)

 • Chronic (long term)

-Determining which type you’re experiencing can help you manage, deal with, and minimize your symptoms.
+Determining which type of stress you’re experiencing can help you manage, deal with, and minimize your symptoms.

 The most common form of stress is known as acute stress, which can last anywhere from mere minutes to hours, and is often beneficial to our health and productivity.